Vittorio Sogno: Biography

-He was born in Spoleto on July 24, 1885.
+He was born in Spoleto on 24 July 1885.
 After attending the Royal Academy of Artillery and Engineers in Turin, he graduated with the rank of second lieutenant of the Engineers in 1904, assigned to the 3rd Engineers Regiment.
 In 1912 he was transferred to the 2nd Engineer Regiment and participated in the Italian-Turkish war and in the First World War as a staff officer, assigned to the command of the First Corps of Turin.
 On 7 October 1917 he was promoted to lieutenant colonel and later made section head of the central staff until 1 May 1924.
 On 30 June 1924 he was transferred to the 7th Engineering Group, and on 20 October 1926 to the 8th Engineering Regiment.
 On 8 May 1927 he was promoted to colonel, and from 1 January 1928 he was appointed commander of the 11th Engineer Regiment.
 He was later transferred to the intelligence service of the Royal Italian Army, heading the Servizio Informazioni Militare between 1932 and 1934.
-He was then commander of the engineers of the Army Corps of Florence and later, after promotion to brigadier general on June 16, 1935, he was deputy commander of the 126th Infantry Division "Assietta II", participating in the Second Italo-Ethiopian War.
+He was then commander of the engineers of the Army Corps of Florence and later, after promotion to brigadier general on 16 June 1935, he was deputy commander of the 126th Infantry Division "Assietta II", participating in the Second Italo-Ethiopian War.

-He was promoted to major general on November 21, 1937 and on the following year he became commander of the 20th Infantry Division "Curtatone and Montanara", later renamed 20th Infantry Division "Friuli" in 1939; under his leadership the division participated in the first war operations after the Kingdom of Italy entered the Second World War on 10 June 1940.
-After leaving the command of the division on 31 August of the same year, on the following day he became acting commander of the VII Army Corps of Florence until 14 April 1941, after which he was transferred to the Ministry of War and given command of the XVII Army Corps in Rome; on 3 November 1941 he was again given command of the VII Army Corps, which he maintained until June 9, 1942, when it was renamed XXX Corps.
+He was promoted to major general on 21 November 1937; in the following year he became commander of the 20th Infantry Division "Curtatone and Montanara", later renamed 20th Infantry Division "Friuli" in 1939.
+Under his leadership the division participated in the first war operations after the Kingdom of Italy entered the Second World War on 10 June 1940.
+After leaving the command of the division on 31 August the same year, on the following day he became acting commander of the VII Army Corps of Florence until 14 April 1941, after which he was transferred to the Ministry of War and given command of the XVII Army Corps in Rome; on 3 November 1941 he was again given command of the VII Army Corps, which he maintained until 9 June 1942, when it was renamed XXX Corps.